rocky-linux/documentation/docs/labs/networking/lab5-nfs.md

     ```
     You can also use any text editor you are comfortable with to create the entry.

-5. Verify the contents of `/etc/exports` to make sure there were no mistakes.
+5. Verify the contents of `/etc/exports` to ensure no mistakes.

 6. After making any change to the `/etc/exports` file you should run the `exportfs` command.
 Type: